PHSKC-APDE/HEAL_Parks_Analysis/2024 playground/README.md

 that supports parks’ and the county’s interest in the public health and our broader equity and social justice goals.

-## Research Questions
+## Research questions

 The below research questions were proposed by the parks’ managers in collaboration with the HEAL team.

-- How does the observed use of playgrounds differ between parks located in opportunity areas and parks not located in opportunity areas ?
+- How does the observed use of playgrounds differ between parks located in opportunity areas and parks not located in opportunity areas?
 - How does the observed use of playgrounds differ between parks of similar park categories?
 - How does the observed use of playgrounds differ between playgrounds